 How to Set Up Google Analytics 4 eCommerce Tracking in WordPress

-In this article, we’ll show you how to easily and quickly set up eCommerce tracking in Google Analytics and WordPress without using Google Tag Manager!
-We’ll also take a look at a few of the eCommerce reports you’ll be able to use to grow your business.
+In this article, I’ll show you how to easily set up Google Analytics 4 eCommerce tracking in WordPress without using Google Tag Manager.
+I’ll also walk you through the eCommerce reports you need to monitor to grow your business faster.

 MonsterInsights is the best WordPress Analytics plugin.
 Get it for free!